ios12checker/Windows-Maintenance-Tool/README.md

 - More return-to-menu options added (v3.6.0)
 - All functions accessible from a clear main menu—no PowerShell experience needed
 - Support/help, Discord/GitHub contact, openable with a single key press

+**Windows Activation:**
+- Thanks to the [MAS (Microsoft Activation Script)](https://massgrave.dev) project, Windows and Office activation support is now integrated into this tool.
+- Full credit goes to the Massgrave team for maintaining and developing MAS.
+This project does not modify or redistribute MAS — it only provides a convenient way to access it.
+- A clear warning and confirmation step has been added to ensure that users review the documentation and accept responsibility before running the script.

 **Portable & safe:**
 - Runs from USB, no install or admin deployment required